What is MMS?

 - Consider the Preview: If you're sending a smaller image, like a logo, add padding on the borders so it can appear in the image preview.
 The preview for a small image will be zoomed in, resulting in some of the image not being visible.

-- Run a Test: Send a text campaign to yourself and friends or colleagues to see how it appears before sending a campaign to your contacts.
+- Run a Test: Send a text campaign to yourself and friends or colleagues to see how it appears on your device before sending a campaign to your contacts.

 - One Media File per MMS: MMS messages can only include a single media file.